-In the same way, as per Monetary Policy of 2016/17, necessary provisions would be made to support the movement of opening ‘at least one bank account for each household’ and the arrangement of distributing social security allowances through the bank account.
+In the same way, as per the Monetary Policy of 2016/17, necessary provisions would be made to support the movement of opening at least one bank account for each household’ and the arrangement of distributing social security allowances through the bank account.

 The final drafts of the National Financial Literacy Policy and the Financial Sector Development Strategy (2015-2020) have been submitted to the Government for approval.

-Finally, the Nepal Financial Inclusion Roadmap (2017–2022), released on July 2016, is expected to guide future initiatives around the immediate priorities for financial inclusion in Nepal.
+Finally, the Nepal Financial Inclusion Roadmap (2017–2022), released in July 2016, is expected to guide future initiatives around the immediate priorities for financial inclusion in Nepal.

 Cover Photograph Source: Getty Images